 Corpus annotation and metadata

-Meta data (or structure values) are automatically processed by Sketch Engine into text types, making it easy to set search criteria or build subcorpora based on text types.
+Meta data (or structure values) are automatically processed by Sketch Engine into text types, making it easy to set search criteria or build subcorpora from texts belonging to the same category.

 An example of a corpus consisting of two documents, each document has two paragraphs and paragraph has two sentences with information about the year of publication of the whole document, the style of each paragraph.